-- Center the word Abstract and bold it. - Use 12-point font. - When writing an abstract, place it on its own page. - Do not indent (tab key) the first sentence. - Limit your abstract to your key ideas and keep it short. - Use Times New Roman - Double space the abstract. - The abstract is always a single paragraph, never multiple paragraphs, and 250 words or less.
+- Title your abstract as Abstract. - Center the word Abstract and bold it. - The abstract begins on its own page after the cover page. - Do not indent (tab key) the first sentence. - Limit your abstract to your key ideas and keep it short. - Double space the abstract. - The abstract is usually a single paragraph and 250 words or less - Italicize the word Keywords and include a colon (:).